Lifestreams-ai/Rust-State-Machine/README.md

 ## Introduction

-This project provides a simple and extensible state machine implementation in Rust.
+This project provides a simple and extensible state machine library in Rust.
 It allows for defining states, transitions, actions, and validations triggered during state changes.
 The state machine configuration can be loaded from a JSON file, and custom actions can be executed on state transitions using a user-defined action handler.
 The state machine also supports custom context objects, allowing you to maintain additional state or data throughout the state machine's lifecycle.

 - **Why this project?** State machines are essential for managing complex state-dependent logic.
 This library simplifies the creation and management of state machines in Rust applications, providing flexibility and extensibility.